rs239/schema/docs/source/overview.rst

 ~~~~~~~~~~

 In generating such a shared-space representation, Schema is similar to
-classical approaches like CCA (canonical correlation analysis) as well as
+classical approaches like CCA (canonical correlation analysis) and
 deep-learning methods like autoencoders (which map multiple
 representations into a shared space).
 Each of these approaches offers a
 different set of trade-offs.
 Schema, for instance, requires the output